Ohlone Logo

 The student has the right and shares the responsibility to exercise the freedom to learn.
 The student is expected to conduct himself/herself in accordance with the standards of the College that are designed to perpetuate its educational purposes.

-OFFICE HOURS: I will hold court in 8320 between 10:45 and 11:40 AM Monday through Friday.
+OFFICE HOURS: I will hold court in 8320 between 10:45 and 11:40 AM Monday through Thursday.
+On Friday you can reach me between 11 and 12 Noon via e-mail or (510) 659-0358.
 If I cannot minister to your needs during these hours, please contact me & I will try and fit you in some other time.
-You are also welcome in my office any time my door is open even if I am not there.
+You are also welcome in my office any time my door is open even if I seem to not be there.
+My spirit remains.

 COURSE OUTLINE